AlbertWhite/react-demos/README.md

 * <Redirect/> is really confusing!
 We must use that inside another <Route>.
 The real redirect to me is in javascript, by 'this.props.history.push(...)'
 * react-router use client side route.
 After building from create-react-app, need to run specific deploy script in order to deploy in different kinds of places/servers. https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment
 * Have a question unsolved: in react app, how to use react-router to link to a sub project not in the form of react (no component, just static html files)?
+* History module is one of the two major dependencies of react-router. https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md

 ## demo22